In the Heart of the Sea

 The inciting incident occurs at 15 minutes when The Essex sets sail under Pollard's questionable command, with Chase bitter about being denied his captaincy.
 A storm immediately tests Pollard's inexperience, nearly destroying the ship and revealing the captain's weakness..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Chase convinces Pollard to pursue whales far beyond charted waters, past the edge of known maps, in search of the massive pod that will make their fortune.
+This indicates the protagonist's commitment to Chase convinces Pollard to pursue whales far beyond charted waters, past the edge of known maps, in search of the massive pod that will make their fortune.
 They commit to entering the deep Pacific, crossing into the unknown., moving from reaction to action.

 The Collapse moment at 92 minutes (75% through) represents the emotional nadir.
 Here, The survivors resort to cannibalism, consuming their dead shipmates to survive.
 Chase must confront the ultimate degradation - they have become the very predators they once hunted.
 The "whiff of death" is literal; humanity itself dies., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.